mlochbaum/BQN/tutorial/expression.md

         √ 3 + 2 × √2
         1 + √2

-They are the same, and now you can't say that BQN is the most complicated thing on this particular page!
-Just to make sure, we can find the difference by subtracting them, but we need to put the left argument in parentheses:
+They are the same, and now you can't say that BQN syntax is the most complicated thing on this particular page!
+Just to make sure, we can find the difference by subtracting them, but we need to put the left argument of the subtraction in parentheses:

         (√3 + 2×√2) - 1+√2